Ginza Line: Wartime operations

+Postwar period

+By June 1, only 24 of the fleet's 84 cars remained operational.
+Due to depopulation in the areas surrounding the stations caused by the air raids, trains were treated as passing through Tawaramachi Station and Suehirochō Station during limited hours until October 14, 1946.

 The "Ginza Line" name was applied in 1953 to distinguish the line from the new Marunouchi Line.
 In the postwar economic boom, the Ginza Line became increasingly crowded.
 The new Hanzōmon Line began to relieve the Ginza Line's traffic in the 1980s, but the Ginza Line is still quite crowded as it serves major residential, commercial, and business districts in central Tokyo.
 According to a 2018 release of Tokyo Metropolitan Bureau of Transportation, the Ginza Line is the seventh most crowded subway line in Tokyo, running at 160% capacity between and stations.

+Ginza Station Exit in 2004, shortly before rebranding from TRTA to Tokyo Metro.

 Automatic train control (ATC) and train automatic stopping controller (TASC) were activated on the Ginza Line on July 31, 1993, replacing the previous mechanical automatic train stop (ATS) system.
 This allowed for an increase in the maximum operating speed limit from 55 km/h to 65 km/h, which came into effect on August 2, 1993, and hence enabled a corresponding increase in the line's route capacity and train frequency.
 The newest station on the line, Tameike-sannō Station, opened in 1997 to provide a connection to the newly built Namboku Line.

 The line, station facilities, rolling stock, and related assets were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.